-Although the overall increase in landline penetration in MENA region between 1995 and 2010 from 11.49 to 15.26 lines per 100 inhabitants, MENA fixed penetration has two trends.
-In 1995, higher income GCC countries know penetration rates of over 20%.
+As depicted in Table 2 extracted from the World Development Indicators Database (2018), MENA region witnessed an overall increase in landline penetration between 1995 and 2010 from 11.49 to 15.26 lines per 100 inhabitants (World Development Indicators Database, 2018).
+In 1995, higher income GCC countries know penetration rates of over 20% (World Development Indicators Database, 2018).
 However, the remaining MENA countries suffer from significantly lower landline penetration due to large geographical size and relatively lower income levels.
-In 2010, most middle-income MENA countries (Egypt, Morocco and Tunisia) witness an increase in landline penetration.
-Second, with the exception of Oman and Saudi Arabia, GCC countries witness a decrease in landline penetration to about an average of 20 lines per 100 inhabitants.
+In 2010, most middle-income MENA countries (Egypt, Morocco and Tunisia) witnessed an increase in landline penetration.
+However, most GCC countries witnessed a decrease in landline penetration.
 Concerning the mobile market in MENA region, it is oversaturated with 10 out of 17 countries having mobile penetration rate of over 100%.
-Moreover, MENA region knows a mobile penetration higher on average than lowand middle-income countries and OECD countries.
-Increased mobile penetration is not only specific to GCC countries, but also to middle-income countries such as Egypt, Jordan and Morocco.
+Moreover, MENA region knows a mobile penetration higher on average than low- and middle-income countries and OECD countries.